 What Sets UM-Flint's Early Childhood Education (MA) Program Apart?

-- Masters of Arts in Education – For early childhood education professionals who seek graduate study in their field, or for those seeking a career in early childhood education (including individuals with extensive backgrounds in child development who do not hold an elementary teaching certificate).
-This two-year, part-time program requires 33-36 credit hours.
+UM-Flint’s Master of Arts in Early Childhood Education is designed for early childhood education professionals who seek graduate study in their field, or for those pursuing a career in early childhood education—including individuals with extensive backgrounds in child development who do not hold an elementary teaching certificate.

 EARLY CHILDHOOD (ZS) ENDORSEMENT

 This track, which includes six credits of field experience, is designed for certified teachers seeking graduate education in early childhood education together with the ZS endorsement.